zvtoth/zvtoth.github.io/2_teaching.md

 Despite all this, I teach philosophy.
 There is an old <a href="{{ site.baseurl }}/2_teaching/teachingstatement.pdf" target="_blank">teaching statement</a> where I discussed this more lengthily.

 Normally, I teach Medieval Philosophy, occasionally also Metaphysics, Philosophy of Religion, or Aristotle.
 I have also taught the MPhil Work-in-Progress seminar, and lead the Pro-seminar for both the MPhil/PhD and the MA students.
 (And in the old days, I even taught such relatively far-afield subjects as Ethics, Early Modern Philosophy, or Euclidian Geometry.)
+I also regularly teach Critical Editing at the <a href="https://ies.sas.ac.uk/study-training/summer-schools/london-international-palaeography-school" target="_blank">London International Paleography School</a>.

 ---